Skip to content

 One Man's Junk Is...

-Since 1978, Commercial Metals Company has hosted the annual “Scrap Can Be Beautiful” contest and exhibit.
-Partnering with Booker T. Washington High School for the Performing and Visual Arts, located in Dallas, Texas, visual arts students create metal art sculptures out of scrap metal donated to the school from one of our local recycling yards in the Dallas area.
+Since 1978 CMC has hosted the annual Scrap Can Be Beautiful contest and exhibit, partnering with Booker T. Washington High School for the Performing and Visual Arts, located in Dallas, Texas.
+This year, students in the Sculpture, 3D Design 1 and 3D Design 2 classes created art sculptures out of scrap metal donated to the school from one of our local recycling yards in the Dallas area.

-The judges awarded eight overall prizes this year; four in the ‘Tabletop’ category and three in the ‘Floor’ category along with a ‘Best in Show’ award for the overall body of work created by a student.
-Students of the winning sculptures were awarded monetary prizes by Commercial Metals Company.
-Each student was also given the option to enter the pieces they wished to sell into a virtual silent auction where employees are allowed to bid and purchase pieces.
+The judges awarded eleven overall prizes this year across both categories as well as a Best in Show award for the overall body of work created by a student.
+Students of the winning sculptures were awarded monetary prizes by CMC.
+Each student was also given the option to enter the pieces they wished to sell into a virtual silent auction where employees were allowed to bid and purchase pieces.

-For questions related to “Scrap Can Be Beautiful”, please contact contest and exhibit coordinator Susan Gerber at susan.gerber@cmc.com.
+For questions related to Scrap Can Be Beautiful, please contact contest and exhibit coordinator Susan Gerber at susan.gerber@cmc.com.

 Scrap art gallery